corys/scrummin/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## TODO

+* Add participants during a meeting
+* Go "back" in a meeting, after "next."
+Sometimes a participant's turn starts, but a question is raised for the previous participant.
+That time is currently tracked to the wrong person.
+* Track "general" time at the end
+* End meeting stats.
+Total time, longest, shortest, etc.